sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 * In this document, go to the chapter [Reverting the phone back to the normal state](#reverting-the-phone-back-to-the-normal-state) of this document.

 ## Running file system check
-It is possible to have the file system of your Xperia 10 II checked by selecting option #4 in the Recovery menu.
+It is possible to have the file system of your Xperia checked by selecting option #4 in the Recovery menu.
 This utility will try to fix problems if possible, too.

-Please type the security code of your Xperia 10 II when requested.
+Please type the security code of your Xperia when requested.

-The following excerpt shows sample output from an Xperia XA2 (that of Xperia 10 II is similar):
+The following excerpt shows sample output from an Xperia:
 ```
 Type the number of the desired action and press [Enter]: 4 /dev/mmcblk0rpmb:
   read failed after 0 of 4096 at 0: Input/output error /dev/mmcblk0rpmb: read failed